-In celebration of women leading and creating impact through their organizations and social enterprises in different sectors of society who made trailblazing success on their mission and vision during the Womensphere Summer Festival and the month of August!
+In celebration of women leading and creating impact through their organizations and social enterprises in different sectors of society who made trailblazing success on their mission and vision during the Womensphere Spring Festival and the month of March!
 We invite you to explore these great women-helmed NGOs and Social Enterprise which changed the world one step at a time!

 Chair: Diana Taylor

 Accion is a global nonprofit committed to creating a financially inclusive world, with a pioneering legacy in microfinance and fintech impact investing.
 We catalyze financial service providers to deliver high-quality, affordable solutions at scale for the three billion people who are left out of – or poorly served by – the financial sector.
 For more than 50 years, Accion has helped tens of millions of people through its work with more than 90 partners in 40 countries.